ncmd/jidoka-go-iris/readme.md

     -- $ dep ensure -update github.com/foo/bar
     * When making changes to React App Client, always regenerate bindata.go file (Already done in package.json script) -- $ go-bindata ./client/build/...

+## Developer Notes & Tips - Front-End
+    * Local Proxy is managed by the client/preact.config.js file -- Adjust the 'path' and 'target' if you have a custom back-end uri or port
+    * Preact-Redux Notes:
+    -- 1. Provider is from 'preact-redux'
+    -- 2. 'react-redux' must be installed for redux to work -- 3.
+ALWAYS use promises (async,await) in Actions to confirm data is received -- 4.
+To create a new Action:
+    ---- Create a 'Type' in client/src/actions/types.js
+    ---- Import the 'Type' into client/src/actions/index.js
+    ---- Include the 'Type' in dispatch
+    ---- Create a reducer in client/src/reducers/name.js
+    ---- Add that reducer to CombinedReducers in client/src/reducers/index.js -- 5. mapStateToProps is now '@connect(reduce, actions)' so you do not need to do mapStateToProps individually -- 6.
+If you are using redux, always use {connect} from 'preact-redux'

+## Developer Notes & Tips - Back-End
+    * All Code is in app.go
+    * To-do: Need to convert to MVC architecture
+    * Always separate functions
+    * func newApp():
+    -- Uses bindata.go
+    -- Maps to front-end build
+    -- Controls '/' Get Path to point to index.html
+    -- Creates an MVC to point to 'APIController' MVC Controller Type -- Creates a Static Asset Handler to use all assets from ./client/build path -- Defines app as a Single Page Application

 ## Scripts
     * dev - Runs both client and server without compiling/building supports hot changes